-- No-deforestation refers to no gross deforestation of natural forests, - In the context of the Accountability Framework, deforestation refers to the loss of natural forest (see definition of deforestation). - The AFi recognizes the High Carbon Stock Approach (HCSA) as a practical tool to implement no-deforestation in the tropics, in contexts where the tool has been validated. - The terms "no-deforestation" and "deforestation-free" are used in favour of "zero deforestation" because "zero" can imply an absolutist approach that may be at odds with the need sometimes to accommodate minimal levels of conversion at the site level in the interest of facilitating optimal conservation and production outcomes (see definition for minimal level [of deforestation or conversion]).
+- No-deforestation refers to no gross deforestation of natural forests. - In the context of the Accountability Framework, "deforestation" refers to the loss of natural forest as a result of: - o i) conversion to agriculture or other non-forest land use; - o ii) conversion to a tree plantation, or - o iii) severe and sustained degradation. - The AFi recognizes the High Carbon Stock Approach (HCSA) as a practical tool to implement no-deforestation in the tropics, in contexts where the tool has been validated.